enarx/outreachy/aryankaushik/FunctionsInC_Wasm/README.md

+# Executing your first C & Cpp program using WebAssembly

 [# WebAssembly](https://webassembly.org/) (abbreviated Wasm) is a binary instruction format for a stack-based virtual machine.
 Wasm is designed as a portable compilation target for programming languages, enabling deployment on the web for client and server applications.